 Office for Undergraduate Studies

+Welcome to the Office for Undergraduate Studies.
 Our team of assistant deans provides a range of services, including orientation, student advising, course scheduling, coordination of the transfer and readmission process, approval for study abroad, advising regarding course completion while abroad, and status certification of undergraduate degrees.

-Find Your Advising Dean
+Find Your Undergraduate Dean

-- G–L: Dean Nicholas Russo
+- F–G: Dean Nicholas Russo

 - R–Z: Dean Joseph Stanfiel